yoshuawuyts/knowledge/scratchpad.md

 # tide changelog

-This release introduces first-class support sessions, fixes a long-standing bug with our default middleware, and renamed the API to register middleware through.
+This release introduces first-class support sessions, fixes a long-standing bug with our default middleware, clarifies our stability guarantees, and renamed the API to register middleware through.

 # Sessions